IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ##### Planning:

-Including men and boys in the work of the Commission "requires a planned strategic and systematic approach".^[NHRI Guidelines for Mainstreaming the Human Rights of Women and Girls into Our Everyday Work] "Comprehensive, integrated strategies are required, not piecemeal approaches".^[Asia Pacific Forum : A Manual for National Human Rights Institutions] The Commission should have a formal system to include men and boys.
+Including men and boys in the work of the Commission "requires a planned strategic and systematic approach".\[49] "Comprehensive, integrated strategies are required, not piecemeal approaches".\[48] The Commission should have a formal system to include men and boys.

 A formal system ensures: